 Potential suppliers must disclose general information about their business activities, how they handle social and environmental topics, and adherence to basic compliance roles and customs regulations.

 In the second step, potential partners must approve contracts regarding the general purchasing and production conditions.
-Among other elements, this includes a self-commitment to the HUGO BOSS Social Standards and the Restricted Substances List.
+Among other elements, this includes a self-commitment to the HUGO BOSS Supplier Code of Conduct and the Restricted Substances List.